ming024/FastSpeech2/README.md

 The ``SOURCE`` files are available at ``preprocessed_data/M2VoC/Track*``

+We provide several trained checkpoints [here](https://drive.google.com/drive/folders/1QduRkJB7shl61OkeuuuaWX2lJR6-khrI?usp=sharing).
+These models are trained with different combinations of speaker representations.
+For example, the checkpoint named ``xvec_adain_checkpoint_500000.pth.tar`` requires X vector and AdaIN speaker representations, so you must specify ``--x_vec`` and ``--adain`` when synthesizing audio samples with this checkpoint.

 MelGAN is used to convert the mel-spectrograms to the raw waveform in this repository.
-We strongly recommend you the use WaveNet vocoder if audio quality is the first concern in your application.
+We strongly recommend you to use WaveNet vocoder if audio quality is the first concern in your application.